icuter/jsql-docs/orm.md

 # ORM

-You can use orm helper utility which name is `cn.icuter.jsql.orm.ORMapper` and `@ColumnName` annotation to associate the DB table columns and object fields.
-Of course, if you feel tedious to define a relational class mapping field and column, you would like to operate `Map<String, Object>` instead of class can give you a great help.
+Class of `cn.icuter.jsql.orm.ORMapper` and annotation of `@ColumnName` to associate the DB table columns with class's fields.
+Of course, if you feel tedious to define a relational class mapping field and column, you would like to operate `Map<String, Object>` instead of class.
 As the following invocation
 - `InsertBuilder.values(Map<String, Object>)`
 - `UpdateBuilder.set(Map<String, Object>)`
 - `DefaultJdbcExecutor.execQuery(Builder)`